Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Related Literature

 \section{Related Literature}

 There have been various efforts aiming at finding novel and unseen intents.
-A popular approach to address the problem of determining whether an utterance is fitting the existing set of intents consists by casting the task as a binary classification problem, and then applying a zero-shot techniques in order to actually determine the new intent~\cite{xia2018zero,siddique2021generalized, yan2020unknown}. \citet{liu2022simple} proposed an approach leveraging Transformers-based architectures, while the majority relied on RNN architectures like LSTMs~\cite{xia2018zero}.
-For the problem we are focusing here, i.e., finding novel intents, there are have been two interesting attempts to propose a pipeline for generation and extraction~\cite{https://doi.org/10.48550/arxiv.1904.08524,liu2021open}. \citet{liu2021open} addressed the new intent discovery as a clustering problem, proposing an adaptation of K-means clustering.
-Here, dependency parsing is used to extract from each cluster a mean ACTION-OBJECT pair representing the common emerging intent for that particular cluster.
-Recently, the increasing attention on Large Language Models (LLMs) that exhibit zero-shot generalization~\cite{https://doi.org/10.48550/arxiv.2204.02311, sanh2021multitask, gpt-j}, makes them interesting candidates for unknown intent detection.
-Indeed, a GPT-J~\cite{gpt-j}-based approach has been proposed.
-Leveraging a fine-tuned version of GPT-3~\cite{DBLP:journals/corr/abs-2005-14165}, they have been able to generate the intents directly from the input utterance.
-While the solution is extremely elegant, it is not an ideal fit for many real-world use-cases where a model of this size (starting from 6B billion parameters and up) is not always deployable in practice, e.g., in an on-premise settings with various hardware constraints.
-Moreover, the results presented are looking at a few-shot setting~\cite{DBLP:journals/corr/abs-2005-14165} without explicitly investigating the much more challenging zero-shot setting.
+The most popular approach is a two-step method where, initially, a binary classifier determines whether an utterance fits the existing set of intents, and, finally, zero-shot techniques are applied to determine the new intent~\cite{xia2018zero,siddique2021generalized, yan2020unknown}. \cite{liu2022simple} proposed an approach leveraging Transformers-based architectures, while most relied on RNN architectures like LSTMs~\cite{xia2018zero}.
+For our problem of interest, two notable efforts have attempted to address the issue of unseen intent detection~\cite{https://doi.org/10.48550/arxiv.1904.08524,liu2021open}. \cite{liu2021open} handled novel intent discovery as a clustering problem, proposing an adaptation of K-means.
+Here, the authors leverage dependency parsing to extract from each cluster a mean ACTION-OBJECT pair representing the common emerging intent for that particular cluster.
+Recently, Large Language Models (LLMs) achieved remarkable zero-shot generalization~\cite{https://doi.org/10.48550/arxiv.2204.02311, sanh2021multitask, parikh2023exploring} capabilities. \cite{parikh2023exploring} report benchmarks on intent classification using GPT-3 \cite{https://doi.org/10.48550/arxiv.2204.02311} and analyze performance both in zero and few-shot settings.
+While these solutions are compelling, they are only an ideal fit for some real-world use cases.
+Models of these sizes can be expensive to operationalize, especially in on-premise settings with strict hardware constraints.
+While there is no literature on the novel intent discovery and zero-shot classification in a multilingual setting, there has been a recent attempt to perform zero-shot intent detection~\cite{https://doi.org/10.48550/arxiv.1911.09273}.
+The authors study the problem of intent detection using attention-based models and cover low-resource languages such as Italian.
+Other approaches leveraging multilingual solutions, such as \citeauthor{nicosia2021translate}, focus on a zero-shot multilingual semantic parsing task.
+Here, the authors present a novel method to produce training data for a multilingual semantic parser, where machine translation is applied to produce new data for a slot-filling task in zero-shot.